-Knowing whether or not the property you want to purchase lies within a flood zone will impact lending as well as insurance.
+Definition: Knowing whether or not the property you want to purchase lies within a flood zone will impact lending as well as insurance.

 If you're working with a lender to finance property that includes existing or proposed improvements, your lender may order a flood zone determination from a third party specializing in flood determinations such as LERETA.
 Flood insurance rate maps (FIRM) will help identify if your property is located in any special flood hazard areas.
 Maps are also provided online by FEMA at msc.fema.gov/portal.

 There's a lot to think about when you buy rural land.
-AgTrust Farm Credit is here to help.
+If you still have questions after reading this guidebook, feel free to reach out to a Lone Star Ag Credit loan officer for professional guidance.